SPAAM-community/spaam-community.github.io/_posts/2024-02-02-EAA-calls-for-abstracts4.md

 ### Sesssion - Appreciating the Archaeological Value of Preserved Faeces Using Multifaceted Methods
 Abstracts are open for the EAA in 2024.
 If you're into **old poop**, we have the session for you!

-**Session 1061: Appreciating the Archaeological Value of Preserved Faeces Using Multifaceted Methods** For more info, including the full session description, please see the attached flyer.
+**Session 1061: Appreciating the Archaeological Value of Preserved Faeces Using Multifaceted Methods**.

+For more info, including the full session description, please see the attached flyer.
 Contact **Eleanor Green** on the spaam slack channel for more details on this session!